Christian Audigier: Career

 He then moved to Los Angeles where he would achieve most of his success as a fashion designer.
 After the death of artist Kenny Howard, also known as Von Dutch, in 1992, Howard's daughters sold the Von Dutch name to Ed Boswell who then began working together with Michael Cassel and Robert Vaughn to create the Von Dutch brand.
 Later, Tonny Sorensen would be brought in as an investor and would become a 51% owner of the company while Michael Cassel owned 49%.
 It was Tonny Sorensen who initially brought in Christian Audigier.
-The clothing brand that followed gained popularity in the US and attracted the attention of celebrities such as barabund Madonna, Britney Spears, Justin Timberlake, and later Ashton Kutcher and Eric Church.
+The clothing brand that followed gained popularity in the US and attracted the attention of celebrities such as Madonna, Britney Spears, Justin Timberlake, and later Ashton Kutcher and Eric Church.
 Audigier helped popularize the brand, but left on amicable terms in 2007.
 He went on to popularize the Ed Hardy brand.
 Audigier's other brands include SMET with French singer Johnny Hallyday.
 Audigier's brands are sold internationally in over 40 countries.

 In 2008, he joined forces with a small cooperative in France, Montpeyroux Estates, to release a line of fine wines.
 The bottles are wrapped with labels that are designed with the classic Ed Hardy designs and are done by art director and photographer Barry Sutton.

 Audigier was a partner along with Pure Management in a nightclub in the Treasure Island Hotel and Casino in Las Vegas.
 The nightclub closed in September 2010.

 He released a line of Ed Hardy perfumes for men and women.
 In 2012, he appeared on an episode of Sweden's Next Top Model.

 In 2011 Christian Audigier sold Ed Hardy to Iconix Brand Management Group.